hokuron/HKRLocalNotificationManager/README.md

                                                                     options:@{@"applicationIconBadgeNumber": @10}];
 ```

-### Canceling a local notification in system or Stacked
+### Canceling a local notification in system or stacked

 If you want to cancel a local notification that you scheduled using the methods above, please do use the following methods always.